KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\install\routes.py:82`

 **Description**:
-The `empty_setup` method in the EeazyCRM application likely serves as a placeholder or initialization function within the installation or setup process, preparing the environment or configuration without performing any specific operations or requiring input arguments.
+The `empty_setup` method appears to be a placeholder or initial setup method in the EeazyCRM application, possibly used during the installation process.
+It's not clear who calls this method without additional context.

 ---